Happy slapping: In fiction

-In the 2006 Doctor Who episode School Reunion, the Doctor comments on the kids at the school being very well-behaved, expecting them to be "happy-slapping hoodies with ASBOs and ringtones".
+In the 2006 Doctor Who episode "School Reunion", the Doctor comments on the kids at the school being very well-behaved, expecting them to be "happy-slapping hoodies with ASBOs and ringtones".

-The group of British teenagers in the 2008 movie Eden Lake filmed the torturing and burning of a little boy.
+A group of British teenagers in the 2008 movie Eden Lake film the torturing and burning of a young boy.

 In the 2009 film Harry Brown, a teenager films the murder of an elderly man, which Michael Caine's character uses as evidence to inflict pain on the teenager.

-In episode 1 of series 2 of British political satire The Thick of It, Hugh tells Glenn to happy slap Ollie while Hugh takes a picture of it on Ollie's phone.
+In episode 1 of series 2 of the British political satire The Thick of It, Hugh tells Glenn to happy slap Ollie while Hugh takes a picture of it on Ollie's phone.

-In Coronation Street in November 2013, Simon Barlow was the victim of a happy-slapping incident caused by Faye Windass and Grace Piper.
-Simon was attacked, forced into one of his cousin Amy's dresses and had lipstick tried to be applied to him.
+In Coronation Street in November 2013, Simon Barlow was the victim of a happy-slapping incident by Faye Windass and Grace Piper.
+He was attacked, forced into one of his cousin Amy's dresses, and almost had lipstick applied to him.
 Grace filmed while Faye attacked him.

 In 2011, Canadian filmmaker Christos Sourligas directed a film, also called Happy Slapping, about this phenomenon.
 The film was shot entirely on iPhone 4S by the cast.
-It was re-edited in 2014 with new material to accommodate the "selfie"-obsessed market.
+It was re-edited in 2014 with new material to accommodate the selfie-obsessed market.